Darragh Lenihan: First team breakthrough at Blackburn Rovers

-In April 2015, Lenihan made his debut for Rovers against Millwall coming off the bench in the first half to replace Matthew Kilgallon.
-After making his debut, Lenihan said in his post-match interview that it was a great experience playing at Ewood Park and that hard work and patience had helped to earn him a first team place.
-The following game he made his full debut starting against Huddersfield Town.
+Shortly after being recalled, Lenihan had to wait until on 25 April 2015 to make his debut for Blackburn Rovers against Millwall coming off the bench in the first half to replace Matthew Kilgallon, winning 2–0.
+After making his debut, he said in his post-match interview that it was a great experience playing at Ewood Park and that hard work and patience had helped to earn him a first team place.
+In a follow–up match against Huddersfield Town, Lenihan made his full debut for the side, in a 2–2 draw.
+At the end of the 2014–15 season, he made three appearances in all competitions.
+Following this, Lenihan signed a one-year contract extension with Blackburn Rovers for the third time.